Meet the Team

 Instructional Technology Specialist

 Suzanne Hurley works under the EdTech team whose primary responsibilities consist of supporting Canvas, lecture capture, web conferencing, and other instructional tools.
-Prior to joining the OTL, Hurley worked for the Office of Smith IT for 15 years doing many different jobs ranging from helpdesk support to Citrix administration & classroom image deployment.
+Prior to joining the OTL, Hurley worked for the Office of Smith IT for 15 years doing many different jobs ranging from helpdesk support to Citrix administration and classroom image deployment.
 In her spare time, she enjoys building mechanical keyboards and playing co-op video games such as World of Warcraft, Overwatch, and Fortnite.

 Assistant Director, Educational Technology